This story was originally published and last updated .

 I'm looking forward to seeing what Google adds next, hopefully starting with more breeds of cats and dogs.
 As Google does so, we'll keep this list up-to-date with all the available wildlife.

-This post has been updated to include new additions from the dinosaurs and insects categories.
+This post has been updated to include new animals.